calee14/FoodAllergyIndicator/README.md

 # WhatsIngredient
 WhatsIngredient is an app that allows users to take pictures of their food and identify if there is any ingredients in the picture that is in user's watchlist.

+# Feature List
+- Flexible UI built with Auto Layout
+- Firebase for API side operation and data storage
+- Clarifai for image analyzation
+- RecipePuppy for recipe API

 # Getting started
 If you're a developer hoping to make changes to my code or just wants to play around with it you can type the command below in your terminal:
 ```